Aspergillus flavus NRRL3357 - GCA_000006275.3 (GCA000006275v3)

 Aspergillus flavus NRRL3357 - GCA_000006275.3 Assembly and Gene Annotation

-About the Aspergillus flavus genome
+About Aspergillus flavus NRRL3357

 Aspergillus flavus is a saprotrophic and pathogenic fungus with a cosmopolitan distribution.
-It is best known for its colonization of cereal grains, legumes and tree nuts.
+It is best known for its colonization of cereal grains, legumes, and tree nuts.
 Postharvest rot typically develops during harvest, storage, and/or transit.
-A. flavus infections can occur while hosts are still in the field (preharvest), but often show no symptoms (dormancy) until postharvest storage and/or transport.
-In addition to causing preharvest and postharvest infections, many strains produce significant quantities of toxic compounds known as mycotoxins, which, when consumed, are toxic to mammals.
-A. flavus is also an opportunistic human and animal pathogen, causing aspergillosis in immunocompromised individuals.
+Its specific name flavus derives from the Latin meaning yellow, a reference to the frequently observed colour of the spores.
+A. flavus infections can occur while hosts are still in the field (preharvest), but often show no symptoms (dormancy) until postharvest storage or transport.

 Assembly